 3. Responsibilities

-• Quality Assurance (QA): Ensures that the standards preparation process is followed correctly and reviews the documentation for compliance.
+• Quality Assurance (QA): Ensures that weight variation control procedures are followed according to this SOP and reviews the documentation for compliance.

 4. Accountability